CarbonPackages/Carbon.Pipeline/Readme.md

 };
 ```

 Make sure you set the correct proxy with the corresponding protocol (`https://` or `http://`), depending on your setup.
-To create a better overview of the parameter you can delete the not changed values from the file.
+To create a better overview of the parameter, you can delete the not changed values from the file.

 To start Browsersync you can run `browser-sync start --config bs-config.js`.
-If you want to start it together with `watch`, you can add following line into the `scripts` section:
+If you want to start it together with `watch`, you can add the following line into the `scripts` section:

 ```
 "watch:browsersync": "browser-sync start --config bs-config.js",